grafana/rollout-operator/README.md

 The operator can also optionally coordinate scaling up and down of `StatefulSets` that are part of the same `rollout-group` based on the `grafana.com/rollout-downscale-leader` annotation.
 When using this feature, the `grafana.com/min-time-between-zones-downscale` label must also be set on each `StatefulSet`.

 This can be useful for automating the tedious scaling of stateful services like Mimir ingesters.
 Making use of this feature requires adding a few annotations and labels to configure how it works.

+If the `grafana.com/rollout-upscale-only-when-leader-ready` annotation is set to `true` on a follower `StatefulSet`, the operator will only scale up the follower once all replicas in the leader `StatefulSet` are `ready`.
+This ensures that the follower zone does not scale up until the leader zone is completely stable.

-Examples for a multi-AZ ingester group are given below.
+Example usage for a multi-AZ ingester group:

 - For `ingester-zone-a`, add the following:
   - Labels: